carsdotcom/skelebot/docs/artifacts.md

 # Artifactory - DEPRECATED v1.11

-**The Artifactory component has been depreceted as of v1.11 and should no longer be used.
+**The Artifactory component has been deprecated as of v1.11 and should no longer be used.
 The same functionality (and more) is provided with the Repository component as detailed below.
 The manner in which the components operate is identical (push and pull commands), they merely utilize a different config structure that allows the Repository component to handle more than just Artifactory repositories.**

 ---